DataBiosphere/azul/README.md

 developers assume a role via Amazon STS, the bucket should reside in the same region as the Azul deployment.
 This is because temporary STS AssumeRole credentials are specific to a region and won't be recognized by an S3 region that's different from the one the temporary credentials were issued in.
-To account for the region specificity of the bucket, you may want to include the region name at then end of the bucket name.
-That way you can have consistent bucket names across regions.
-Modify the ``environment.py`` of a main deployment to be created in the AWS account owning the bucket(typically `dev` or `prod`) to set `AZUL_VERSIONED_BUCKET` to the name of the bucket.
-Or, inversely, name the bucket using the current value of that variable.
+The name of the bucket is not configurable but instead dictated by Azul's internal convention for bucket names.
+Use the commands below to create that bucket.

 ```
+_select dev.shared  # or prod.shared, anvildev.shared, anvilprod.shared …
+bucket="$(python -c 'from azul.deployment import aws; print(aws.shared_bucket)')"
-aws s3api create-bucket --bucket $AZUL_VERSIONED_BUCKET
+aws s3api create-bucket --bucket "$bucket"
 aws s3api put-bucket-tagging \
-          --bucket $AZUL_VERSIONED_BUCKET \
+          --bucket "$bucket" \
           --tagging TagSet="[{Key=owner,Value=$AZUL_OWNER}]"
 ```